Skip to content

 Eating at Tourist Restaurants Instead of Local Canteens

-Sri Lankan rice and curry at a local canteen costs $1.50–3 and is exceptional — multiple curries, dhal, coconut sambol, pickle, and as much rice as you want.
-The same meal in a tourist restaurant near a major sight costs $8–15.
-The quality in the canteen is equal or better — these places cook fresh every morning and rotate seasonal vegetables.
+Sri Lankan rice and curry at a local canteen costs LKR 450–900 ($1.50–$3) and is exceptional — multiple curries, dhal, coconut sambol, pickle, and as much rice as you want.
+The same meal in a tourist restaurant near a major sight costs LKR 2,400–4,500 ($8–$15).
+The quality in the canteen is equal or better.
 Ask locals to point you to the nearest rice and curry joint.
-You will eat better for a fraction of the cost.

 🌅